 Day Jobs for Clannish People

-Then there was a Bedouin soldier there for forging doctor’s notes so he could stay home longer.
+He also met a Bedouin soldier jailed for forging doctor’s notes so he could stay home longer.

-Another was there for something else and he eagerly explained to my son his parnasa, which consisted of stealing gasoline from gas stations up and down the country.
+Another Bedouin was also there for something minor and he eagerly explained to my son his parnasa, which consisted of stealing gasoline from gas stations up and down the country.
 He usually had a cousin/clan member working at those stations, and that was his connection to the gasoline.

 My son isn’t easily shockable, but it floored him to hear someone his age talking about a gas-theft racket as if it’s a regular job.
 The Bedouin really didn’t seem to realize he was doing anything wrong.